core-wg/resource-directory/draft-ietf-core-resource-directory.md

 or when lookups to that interface are subject so stricter firewalling than lookups to the RD, the RD may need to limit which lookup clients may access the information.

-In those situations, the registrant needs to be careful to authenticate the RD as well.
+In this case, the endpoint (and not the lookup clients) needs to be careful to check the RD's authorization.
-The registrant needs to know in advance which AS, audience and scope values indicate an RD it may trust for this purpose, and cannot rely on the RD to provide AS address and token details.
-(In contrast, in the other scenarios it may try to register, and follow the pointers the RD gives it as to which credentials it needs to provide in order to perform its registration).

 ## Segmentation